 Although Surgilube® Surgical Lubricant comes in convenient single-use packets and a variety of other sizes to meet your needs in any setting, when you forget to order more or restock your stash, you could find yourself in a situation where you need some emergency lubricant to get the job done.
 We highly recommend that you locate some more Surgilube because it is the safest to use.
 Its high-viscosity formula and bacteriostatic properties make it safe and easy to use.
 However, there are some situations where you may find yourself unable to find more lubricant and the circumstances require emergency lubricant.
 Join us as we discuss some of the things that can and cannot be used as a lubricant.

 As a caution, alternative lubricants should only be used to perform an emergency airway procedure or in the rectum.
 They should never be used for procedures that can wait or in cavities other than the nose or rectum.

 Water is not sterile, nor does it provide the lubrication that surgical lubricants do.
-However, in an emergency situation, water can prove useful at offering moisture when needed.
-For instance, if you are on a hike in the woods and needs to insert a nasopharyngeal airway and you don’t happen to have a single-use foil pack Surgilube, you can use some water if it is all you have on hand.
+However, in an emergency situation, water can prove useful in offering moisture when needed.
+For instance, if you are on a hike in the woods and need to insert a nasopharyngeal airway and you don’t happen to have a single-use packet of Surgilube, you can use some water if it is all you have on hand.
 As always, it is best to use the cleanest water possible.
-If you have sealed, sterile water, that would be most ideal, and if not, then you can use another source.
+If you have sealed, sterile water, that would be ideal, and if not, then you can use another source.
 The last source you would want to use is one from a reusable bottle or ground water as these are riddled with pathogens.